Qatar faces World Cup questions as 200-day countdown looms | Malay Mail

 Drunkenness will be handled “in a sensible and sensitive manner”.

-Fifa said it had stressed its “unequivocal” stand on human and gay rights to Qatar.
+Fifa said it had stressed its “unequivocal” stand on human and LGBTQ rights to Qatar.

-Fifa had insisted that law enforcement around the World Cup be “non-discriminatory, and strictly necessary and proportionate” including allowing lesbian-gay-transgender symbols and colours inside and outside stadiums, said the spokesperson.
+Fifa had insisted that law enforcement around the World Cup be “non-discriminatory, and strictly necessary and proportionate” including allowing lesbian-gay-transgender-queer symbols and colours inside and outside stadiums, said the spokesperson.

 “Rainbow and other sexual identity colours on flags are allowed at any Fifa competition and have been displayed at previous Fifa tournaments in Qatar.